 The Jewish Cultural Society is the Secular Humanistic Jewish congregation in Ann Arbor.

 - JCS operates as a quasi-coop.
-There are salaried employees (Executive Director, Madrikha), but most of the program activities are carried out by volunteers from the membership, and all members are expected to volunteer for some activities.
+There are salaried employees (School Principal, Madrikha), but most of the program activities are carried out by volunteers from the membership, and all members are expected to volunteer for some activities.
 Although the Board of Directors is elected by the membership, in practice any member can volunteer to serve on the Board.

-- In addition to a comprehensive Sunday school and Bnai Mitzfah program, JCS programs include First Friday Shabbat, Third Friday Havurah (a potluck once-a-month dinner at members’ houses for empty nesters), Rosh Hodesh and adult schmoozes.
+- In addition to a comprehensive Sunday school and B’nei Mitzfah program, JCS programs include First Friday Shabbat, Third Friday Havurah (a potluck once-a-month dinner at members’ houses for empty nesters)s, and holiday services and gatherings.

 - JCS is a tax-exempt 501(C)3 organization under the IRS rules.